 The last option, “Restore user filter after Inspect Schedule runs/closes”, indicates whether the Inspect Schedule tool will reapply whatever filter you had on your project before running it.

-This utility contains a a series of schedule health checks broken into three categories: DCMA 14-point, EVAS, and IPM.
-The IPM checks are designed to OPDEC's IPM software and its custom requirements, while the 14-point and EVAS checks conform to DCMA's requirements.
+This utility contains a series of schedule health checks broken into three categories: DCMA 14-point, DECM, and IPM.
+The IPM checks are designed to OPDEC's IPM software and its custom requirements, while the 14-point and DECM checks conform to DCMA's requirements.

 For convenience, we will refer to two task groups in the documentation.
 These are Incomplete Tasks and Total Tasks.
-Some of the DCMA checks require that we include some of these tasks, and these exceptions will be noted.
+Some checks deviate from these conventions, and these exceptions will be noted.

 The BEI is always shown along with the Hit Task Percentage (HTP).
 The HTP is displayed in the Exempt column of the utility for this check.
 The calculation steps for the HTP are listed below.

-The EVAS checks include most of the Artifact 11 checks (categorized as requiring only the IMS) items with a few exceptions.
+The DECM (DCMA EVMS Compliance Metrics) include most of the Artifact 11 checks (categorized as requiring only the IMS) items with a few exceptions.
 Excluded are the checks requiring unavailable EV Percent Complete or BCWP values (“06A504a”, “06A504b”, and “10A302b”) as well as check “06A211a” which requires external contractor information.

 For convenience, when referencing “incomplete tasks” in the descriptions below, we are referring to tasks that meet the following criteria: